-In order to ensure land trusts have time to implement any new requirements, the Commission may decide to phase in a requirement.
-The 2017 Standards included several new indicator elements for which the Commission developed corresponding requirements; these are noted throughout with a "Starting or Started in ..." notation.
-Accredited land trusts are expected to begin meeting these requirements in 2019, 2020, or as noted.
+To ensure land trusts have time to implement new requirements, the Commission may decide to phase in a requirement; these are noted throughout with a "Starting or Started in ..." notation.
+Accredited land trusts are expected to begin meeting these requirements as noted.